osa-ora/ocp-ai-mcp-client-demo/README.md

 ```
 Add it to the following ConfigMap, populate the Model information and any other configurations, then create that ConfigMap as following:

+Note: you need a model location and api_key for that model in that config map.

 ```
 oc create configmap mcp-client-config \
   --from-literal=PORT=8080 \